- 2-3 tablespoons olive oil

 Eat healthy and grow “America Strong!”

-Order your Market Basket now! www.sweetbasilfarms.com.
+ted and Order your Market Basket now! www.sweetbasilfarms.com.

 Share the SWEET-ness.
 Like and follow us!
 We are Sweet Basil Farm & Gardens on Facebook.
 Look for us on Pinterest, Youtube,Instagram, Google+ and Twitter.
 Sweet Basil Farms is an 80 acre working farm, consisting of large vegetable, fruit and herb gardens, fruit orchards and livestock, where we put great emphasis on natural gardening, growing and livestock management practices.
 We raise and breed Pyredoodles, Great Pyrenees and Standard Poodles.
 We also breed and sell poultry, pet pigs, pygmy goats and over 300 varieties of bearded irises and so much more.
 We are proud members of Georgia Grown and the American Poultry Association.